tactlessowls/tactless-architecture/ADRs/ADR_5.markdown

 ## Consequence

 This will allow to incrementally add new endpoints while being able to update and test each path independently.
+As per lambda's pricing model, we will only need to pay per use of these lambda functions.
+This has potential to reduce cost substantially if the correct functions are implemented.